saucelabs/sauce-docs/docs/dev/error-messages.md

 **How to Resolve**

-We recommend avoiding all problems with apps hosted internally by uploading to [Sauce Labs App Storage](/mobile-apps/app-storage) instead.
+We recommend avoiding all problems with apps hosted internally by uploading to Sauce Labs [Application Storage](/mobile-apps/app-storage) instead.

 If you're already using storage, check to make sure that: